isx45128227/MongoVsPostgres/documentacio.md

 `mongo --host 172.17.0.3:27017 twitter`

-* When we are inside mongo shell we can start running our queries.
+* When we are inside mongo shell we can start running different queries.

 `MongoDB shell version: 2.6.12 connecting to: 172.17.0.3:27017/twitter